 At Twyning School, we value the importance of reading and place it at the heart of our curriculum.
-We know that reading is a vital skill that will support children’s learning across all subjects and as such, we will ensure our children are taught to read with fluency, accuracy and understanding.
-Our aim is to encourage every child at Twyning to become an enthusiastic, independent reader that will develop a life-long love of reading.
+We know that reading is a vital skill that will support children’s learning across all subjects and as such, we ensure our children are taught to read with fluency, accuracy and understanding.
+Our aim is to encourage every child at Twyning to become an enthusiastic, independent reader who will develop a life-long love of reading.
 This approach demonstrates how school and home can work together to achieve this.

 Our Teaching Philosophy

 We strongly believe that the best readers are the best learners and the best writers - we read as writers and write as readers!
 Strategies for writing and speaking and listening therefore form an integral part of the reading curriculum, in our school.